Your Newborn's Appearance

 - At birth, one or both of your newborn's ears may be folded over.
 This is because he or she was crowded while growing in the uterus.
 Ears may stay folded for a short time before unfolding on their own.

 What do I need to know about my newborn's eyes?

 - Your newborn's eyelids may be puffy.
 He or she may have blood spots in the white areas of one or both eyes.
 These are often caused by the pressure on your newborn's face during delivery.
 Eye medicines that your baby needs after birth to prevent infections may cause your newborn's eyes to look red.
 The swelling and redness in your newborn's eyes will usually go away in 3 days.
 It may take up to 3 weeks before blood spots in your newborn's eyes are gone.

 - A newborn baby's eyes usually make just enough tears to keep his or her eyes wet.
 By 7 to 8 months old, your baby's eyes will develop so they can make more tears.
 Tears drain into small ducts at the inside corners of each eye.
 A blocked tear duct is common in newborns.
 A possible sign of a blocked tear duct is a yellow sticky discharge in one or both eyes.
 Your newborn's pediatrician may show you how to massage the tear ducts to unplug them.

 What do I need to know about my newborn's nose?

 - Your newborn's nose may be pushed in or flat because of the tight squeeze during labor and delivery.
 It may take a week or longer before his or her nose looks more normal.

 - It may seem like your baby does not breathe regularly.
-He or she may take short breaths and then hold his breath for a few seconds.
+He or she may take short breaths and then hold his or her breath for a few seconds.
 Your baby may then take a deep breath.
 This irregular breathing is common during the first weeks of life.
 Irregular breathing is also more common in premature babies.
 By the end of the first month, your baby's breathing should be more regular.